mayel/docs.coopcloud.tech/docs/deploy.md

 Where `example.com` is replaced with your server DNS name.

-!!! note
+!!! note "About SSH"

-    `abra server add` accepts also a `<user>` and `<port>` arguments for your custom SSH connection details.
-What is happening here is that you are using the underlying SSH machinery to make a secure connection to the server installed Docker daemon.
-This allows `abra` to run remote deployments from your local development machine.
+    `abra` uses Docker's built-in SSH support to make a secure connection to a remote Docker daemon, to deploy and manage apps from your local development machine.

+    If you need to specify a non-standard port, and/or different username, for SSH, add them as extra arguments:

+    ```bash
+    abra server add example.com username 2222
+    ```

 Once you've added the sever, you can initialise the [new single-host swarm](https://docs.docker.com/engine/swarm/key-concepts/).